zk-phi/phi-kbd-library/Readme.markdown

 ## Note

-Footprints start with `_` are NOT officially supported, but created with a texteditor.
+Footprints start with `_` are NOT officially supported by KiCAD, but created with a texteditor.

+## For developers:
-## How to add 3d previews
+### How to add 3d previews

 I currently add 3d previews as follows:

-- Model it with OpenSCAD and export as Text STL
+- Model it with OpenSCAD
-- Import to FreeCAD with OpenSCAD Workbench to convert to STEP
+- Import to FreeCAD with OpenSCAD Workbench and export as `.STEP with colors`

 ## License

 Some parts of this library are based on following libraries:

-- kbd by foostan (licensed under the MIT license)
+- `kbd` by foostan (licensed under the MIT license)
-- SMKJP_kicad_components by hsgw (licensed under the CC-BY-SA 4.0 license)
+- `SMKJP_kicad_components` by hsgw (licensed under the CC-BY-SA 4.0 license)

 This library is distributed under the CC-BY-SA 4.0.